-Market Element Evaluation Market Design
+Evaluation Market Design

-Market Structure Competitive
+Competitive

-Participant Behavior Competitive
+Competitive

-Market Performance Competitive Flawed
+Competitive Flawed

-- Market structure was evaluated as competitive because the FTR auction is voluntary and the ownership positions resulted from the distribution of ARRs and voluntary participation. - Participant behavior was evaluated as competitive because there was no evidence of anti-competitive behavior. - Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and FTR supply, limited by PJM's analysis of system feasibility. - Market design was evaluated as flawed because there are significant flaws with the basic ARR/FTR design which need to be addressed.
-The market design is not an efficient way to ensure that congestion revenues are returned to load.
+Competitive Competitive

-Overview
+- Market structure was evaluated as competitive because the FTR auction is voluntary and the ownership positions resulted from the distribution of ARRs and voluntary participation. - Participant behavior was evaluated as competitive because there was no evidence of anti-competitive behavior. - Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and FTR supply, limited by PJM's analysis of system feasibility.
+But it is not clear, in a competitive market, why FTR purchases by financial entities remain persistently profitable. - Market design was evaluated as flawed because there are significant flaws with the basic ARR/FTR design which need to be addressed.
+The market design is not an efficient way to ensure that all congestion revenues are returned to load.

-Auction Revenue Rights
+Overview Auction Revenue Rights